Dublin St Michan's

 St Michan's, a division of the parliamentary borough of Dublin, was a parliamentary constituency which returned one Member of Parliament (MP) to the House of Commons of the United Kingdom from 1918 until 1922, using the first past the post electoral system.
-From 1918 to 1921, it was also used as a constituency for Dáil Éireann.
+From 1918 to 1921, it was used as a constituency for the revolutionary Dáil Éireann.

 From the dissolution of 1922, the area was no longer represented in the UK Parliament.